Power Tool Racing

 The Track

 The drag strip is 75′ of reasonably flat plywood track.
-There will be another 20′ or so to slow down with hay bales to help with the deceleration of entries.
+There will be another 10′ or so to slow down with padding to help with the deceleration of entries.
 Racers will run on parallel wood tracks 1′ wide with 2″ X 4″ rails on either side.
 We will make every effort to maintain the straightness and accuracy of this track, but expect some variation and bumps at the joints.

 Entry Fee & Prizes